-There are generally no tax implications for non-qualified options at the time they are granted even if they are granted in the money, because of IRS guidelines with regard to determining the fair market value of the option.
+There are generally no tax implications for non-qualified options at the time they are granted even if they are granted in the money, because of Internal Revenue Service (IRS) guidelines with regard to determining the fair market value of the option.
 According to IRS publication 525, an option's fair market value can be readily determined if the option trades on an established market.
-Otherwise, four conditions must be met in order to identify an option grant's fair market value for tax purposes: (1) the ability to transfer the option, (2) the ability to exercise the option immediately in full, (3) the option has no restrictions that have a significant effect on its fair market value, and (4) the fair market value of the option can be readily determined.
+Otherwise, four conditions must be met to identify an option grant's fair market value for tax purposes: (1) the option can be transferred, (2) the option can be exercised, (3) the option has no restrictions that have a significant effect on its fair market value, and (4) the fair market value of the option can be readily determined.
 Because executive stock options typically do not meet these conditions, there are no tax implications until the options are exercised.
-The only exception to the above would be if the options are so far in the money at the time of the grant that they are considered to be equivalent to owning shares of the stock.
+The only exception would be if the options are so far in the money at the time of the grant that they are considered to be equivalent to owning shares of the stock.

-&lt;sup>4 Ofek and Yermack (2000) report that executives sell nearly all of the shares that they acquire from option exercises.
+Ofek and Yermack (2000) report that executives sell nearly all of the shares that they acquire from option exercises.
 But if executives choose not to sell the shares and the share price subsequently drops, they would still end up with the larger tax bill from backdating the options.
 As discussed in Sundaram, Brenner, and Yermack (2005), within a given taxable year, rescindable options represent a way to avoid taxes on option exercises that ex post facto prove to be poor decisions.